 Qualifications and Experience

-Training takes place at TAFE and in the workplace with the assistance of experienced jockeys who have been appointed as Racing Industry Representatives.
+Training takes place through an approved Racing NSW Training Provider, and in the workplace with the assistance of experienced jockeys who have been appointed as Racing Industry Representatives.

 Often in racing there is a shortage of track riders.
 For many track riders this is a part time job, which is completed early in the day.
 It can be combined with being a stablehand/strapper, a student or working in another sector.
 You could ride up to 10 horses per morning (depending on the track and the work pattern of the horses).
 Horses are usually worked 6 mornings per week.